Architecture

 Platform detection#

 createBridge() decides which transport to use the moment the SDK is constructed.
-Rules from bridge/detect.ts:
+Rules from bridge/detect.ts, evaluated in order:

 gamee/X.Y.Zandroid